codesandbox/codesandbox-client/packages/homepage/content/docs/2-embedding.md

 ### Code Example Embed

 You can also use CodeSandbox to show code examples, with highlighted lines.
-We recommend using CodeMirror for now for that:
+This is only supported with the CodeMirror editor currently:

 `https://codesandbox.io/embed/new?codemirror=1&highlights=11,12,13,14`